ABOUT THE JOURNAL

 After the editorial board of the journal makes a decision on the admission of the article to publication, the executive secretary of the journal informs the author about this and indicates the terms of publication.

-Russian Scientific Citation Index (RSCI) – a database, accumulating information on papers by Russian scientists, published in native and foreign titles.
+Russian Scientific Citation Index (RSCI).
 The RSCI project is under development since 2005 by Electronic Scientific Library foundation (elibrary.ru).

 The Publication Ethics and Publication Malpractice Statement of the journal Sovremennoe sadovodstvo – Contemporary horticulture are based on the Committee on Publication Ethics (COPE) Code of Conduct guidelines available at www.publicationethics.org, and requirements for peer-reviewed journals, elaborated by the Elsevier Publishing House (in accordance with international ethical rules of scientific publications)